 What makes it different?

-The reason this feels like a bigger deal is because of the purchasing options available.
-Users can checkout directly from Facebook without going to a third party to complete the purchase.
-Before many transactions online were left up to the sellers themselves to organise.
+So, what’s the big deal?
+Well, Users can checkout directly from Facebook without going to a third party to complete the purchase.
+Before, many transactions online were left up to the sellers to organise.
 Now you can set-up, sell and profit all in one place.
 Transactions will be made using Facebook Pay.
-With each purchase using Facebook Pay, Facebook will tailor their ads based on previous purchase data.
+With each purchase using Facebook Pay, Facebook will tailor its ads based on previous purchase data.
 This data will help advertisers by increasing the accuracy of their targeting.
-Alongside each purchase users can choose if they would like to receive marketing emails from the business.
+Alongside each purchase, users can choose if they would like to receive marketing emails from the business.

 You can set up Facebook Pay in three simple steps: